The 5 Most Important Aspects of IT Project Delivery

 It’s in the details.

 When you’re considering how much detail to include, weigh the project’s parts and determine where the most risk exists.
-In the areas where risk means significant time delays, cost implications, or project derailment, add more detail or smaller, more manageable tasks to the plan.
+In the areas where risk means significant time delays, scope creep, cost implications, or project derailment, add more detail or smaller, more manageable tasks to the plan.

 Statement of Work

 The formal document that defines your project is the statement of work (SOW).
 It is the working agreement for anyone involved in your project, whether your team, a project delivery partner or both.
 This critical document defines the scope of the project and usually includes: